Filipino orthography: The Orthography of the National Language

-In August 2007, the Commission on the Filipino Language made available a draft version of Filipino orthography open for comment.
-This document is a result of a series of consultations with various teachers, instructors, linguists and others in the field that took place between 2006 and 2007.
+The orthography was reformed with the 2007 orthography, with the publication of the 2007 revision to the Ortograpiya ng Wikang Pambansa by the Komisyon sa Wikang Filipino (KWF, the Commission on the Filipino Language).

 The document begins by detailing the letters of the alphabet, their order and their names.
 One set of names is based on English letter names; the other, similar to the former Abakada.
 Some exceptional names are those letters which were not part of the Abakada: C, se, Q, kwa and X, eksa.